All in Good Time| January 24, 2023

 Warning children not to split a lip too close to Shabbos (especially if he is the star of the show) is something that is hinted to in one of the holy books — somewhere.

-Emergency moments are meant to be celebrated when the house is neat and the Hatzalah members can note that the drapes match the carpet.
+Emergency moments are meant to be celebrated when the house is neat and the Hatzalah members can note that all the furniture matches.
 Do not call them unless the beds are made, the counters are clear, and the furniture is polished.

 A time to keep and a time to discard…